poynt/developer/_posts/2015-02-11-assign-catalog-to-poynt-register.md

 ---
 layout: page
-title: "Create and Assign catalog to Poynt Register"
+title: "Create and Assign catalog to Terminal"
-category: tut
+category: setup
-date: 2015-02-11 16:03:40
+date: 2012-02-11 16:03:40
 ---

 Assigning a product catalog to a Poynt Register can be done through https://poynt.net